 ☕ Breakfast, 🥘 Lunch, 🍗 Dinner

-Continue to the Thai-Laos Friendship Bridge and cross the border to Vientiane, or transfer to Udon Thani Airport for a flight back to Bangkok.
+Continue to the Thai-Laos Friendship Bridge and cross the border into Vientiane, or transfer to Udon Thani Airport for a flight back to Bangkok.

 Inclusions: